Guqin: In popular culture

 As a symbol of high culture, the qin continually appears in many forms of Chinese popular culture to varying degrees of accuracy.
 References are made to the qin in a variety of media including TV episodes and films.
-Actors often possess limited knowledge on how to play the instrument and instead they mime it to a pre-recorded piece by a qin player.
+Actors often possess limited knowledge on how to play the instrument and instead, they mime it to a pre-recorded piece by a Qin player.
 Sometimes the music is erroneously mimed to guzheng music, rather than qin music.
-A more faithful representation of the qin is in the Zhang Yimou film Hero, in which Xu Kuanghua plays an ancient version of the qin in the courtyard scene while Nameless and Long Sky fight at a weiqi parlor.
-In fact, it is mimed to the music played by Liu Li, formerly a professor at the Central Conservatory of Music in Beijing.
+A more faithful representation of the qin is in the Zhang Yimou film Hero, in which Xu Kuanghua plays an ancient version of the qin in the courtyard scene while Nameless and Long Sky fight at a Xiangqi parlour.
+It mimed the music played by Liu Li, formerly a professor at the Central Conservatory of Music in Beijing.
 It is suggested that Xu made the qin himself.